tiltowait/sysinfo-c/README.md

 ## Motivation

 This is a re-implementation of [my original sysinfo](https://github.com/tiltowait/sysinfo).
 While that version does the job, I became mildly obsessed with avoiding shelling out to the system's `zfs` commands.
-This version, written in C, uses the OpenZFS library and achieves a ~40% runtime reduction on a Xeon E3-1270v6.
+This version, written in C, uses the OpenZFS library and is ~66% faster on a Xeon E3-1270v6.

 As with the Go-based `sysinfo`, this project exists because [fastfetch's](https://github.com/fastfetch-cli/fastfetch) calculations are off for FreeBSD.
 (See [the other readme](https://github.com/tiltowait/sysinfo) for more info)